 What is the difference between a screening and diagnostic mammogram?

 A screening mammogram is your annual mammogram that is done every 1-2 years.

 A diagnostic mammogram is performed to evaluate a specific area of interest in your breast.
 This maybe because your doctor or you have felt a lump, have localized pain or nipple discharge, or if a shadow is seen on your screening mammogram.

 Is there an increase in radiation with 3D mammography?

-Very low X-ray energy is used during the exam, or just about the same amount as a traditional mammogram done on film.
-However, the 3D mmammography technology frequently leads to fewer repeat or additional images.
+Very low X-ray energy is used during the exam or just about the same amount as a traditional mammogram done on film.
+However, the 3D mammography technology frequently leads to fewer repeat or additional images.